Skip to content

 “There are many such examples of that, even in Peru.
 In a somewhat lax way they are using the term observatory, but what they mean is that they contain one or some astronomical alignments.
 If a site allows to identify the solstices, equinoxes or other dates throughout the year, as for example Cerro del Gentil (of the Paracas Culture) in the Chincha Valley, we know that it would be a point of observation of the sunset on several Paracas buildings.
 Two of these buildings coincide with the solstices and equinoxes.

-Chankillo is a Solar Observatory Throughout the Year
+Chankillo Functions Throughout the Year

 Chankillo is the only one that spans the entire year and the only solar horizon calendar we know that covers the entire annual sun route.
 This is the main and perhaps exclusive purpose, the most authentic observatory we can see in the world.